fbielejec/shadow-cljs-react-native/README.md

 ### General

 Disable _Live Reloading_ and _Hot Reloading_ in the simulator.
-Shadow-cljs included it's own `{:dev/after-load true}` mechanism for live-reloading, which will preserve app state (for exmaple if you are using [re-frame](https://github.com/Day8/re-frame)).
+Shadow-cljs included it's own `{:dev/after-load true}` mechanism for live-reloading, which will preserve app state (for example if you are using [re-frame](https://github.com/Day8/re-frame)).

 ### Android